Pouya-Lotfiyan/mancala-webapp/README.md

 # mancala-webapp
-This a test application created with spring boot.
+This a game web application created with spring boot.

 ## Getting Started